-However, this collection of reviews focusses on his stories from the '50s (with one 1960s outlier that reads to me like a '50s story), as well as his very obscure early novel Man of Earth.
-He did some very strong work in the '50s as well, with "The End of Summer" in particularly a very memorable piece.
+However, this collection of reviews focuses on his stories from the '50s (with one 1960s outlier that reads to me like a '50s story), as well as his very obscure early novel Man of Earth.
+He did some very strong work in the '50s as well, with "The End of Summer" in particular a very memorable piece.

 Space Science Fiction, November 1952

 Of the short stories, I liked Budrys' the best.
 It appears to have been tied for his first publication with "The High Purpose", which was in the November Astounding.
 "Walk to the World" is a bit slight -- it's about a boy, son of an accomplished spaceship Captain.
 His father often goes walking, seemingly looking for some place unexplored -- the "World" as opposed to "Home".
 But he always comes Home, of course.
 Then an old friend, now an Admiral, comes calling.
 It seems he is needed to leave his home, on a well-settled planet, and go encounter the "World" again, in the form of newly discovered aliens.
 The resolution is low key, and I liked the message, but really the story doesn't surprise at all.
 But the telling is very assured -- it may be the best written of all the stories in this issue.
 (I will confess that Budrys is a long time favorite of mine, and that I consider him sadly underrated (mainly because of his relatively small output, I am sure).)
 I also note the byline, "A. J. Budrys", which he doesn't seem to have used very often.
 (Though he seems to be called "Ajay" by his friends.)

 Dynamic, October 1953